-Dr. Taylor's new article A Manageable Revolution: Flipping the Facuty from the Lecture Model to Research Based Instruction in LEADERSHIP, the Journal for Post-Secondary Leaders (Volume 22.2 Fall 2016) published by the Chair Academy is available via the link at right.
+Dr. Taylor's latest article on teaching and learning A Manageable Revolution: Flipping the Facuty from the Lecture Model to Research Based Instruction from LEADERSHIP, the Journal for Post-Secondary Leaders (Volume 22.2 Fall 2016) published by the Chair Academy is available via the link at right.

 Understanding, Teaching and Serving Today's Students

 The young people of Generation NeXt (up to about 26 years old) are different from previous generations of students.
 Few schools, colleges and universities understand these differences well enough to respond effectively to bring about meaningful learning and developmental outcomes.
 Businesses may have difficulty incorpoating them into productive workplace roles.
 (For more information about progams for businesses, follow the link at left.)

 The products of a technology rich, consumer driven culture, Generation NeXt presents special challenges to the purposes, structures and methods of educational systems; challenges complicated by the generational differences between these young people and the Traditionals, Baby Boomers and Xers who predominate faculty and staff.

 For most students there is a serious mismatch between what they want and expect from a school, and what we offer.
 The frequent expectation by some students of academic success with little effort is distressing and confusing to many faculty and staff.
 Many are also troubled by the difficulty they are having helping students persist to meaningful learning outcomes, and to graduation.